 Give guests a heads-up at least two weeks before the big event.
 If you’re not including the entire school class (gulp!), mail, email or drop invitations at kids’ houses.
 “People are terrible at RSVPs,” warns Gibson.
 So make follow-up phone calls with parents as needed.
 Also consider inviting (and paying) energetic high school students to lead games and give out munchies.

-Remember that old “your child’s age equals the number of guests” rule of inviting?
+Remember the old “your child’s age equals the number of guests” rule of inviting?
 Forget it.
 You need enough kids to play games and sit around a table, says Gibson.
 For preschoolers, try eight to 10 guests.
 If your space is small, remember that some parents will remain party-side with their tots.
 Many school-aged kids invite all the girls or all the boys in their class, says Gibson.
 But eight to 12 guests is ideal, advises Zarkov.

-Recycle your kids’ artwork.
+Eco Alternative Recycle your kids’ artwork.
 Cut out party-theme-related shapes (fish, hearts, stars, etc.) from drawings and paintings and glue on to homemade invites, says Peer.

 Our pros all recommend a weekend bash.
 Got a Christmas or summer baby?
 Celebrate with family on the actual birthday, and plan a friend party for a month later, suggests Gibson.
 As for duration, a two-hour party (2½ hours max) is perfect.
 Parents’ most common mistake is parties that run too long, says Gibson.
 “The third hour is deadly and the fourth is ridiculous — it’s exhausting for everyone.”
 For preschoolers, 10 to noon or 11 to one (when kids are fresh) is ideal.
 Prepare in the morning and host an afternoon or evening event for older kids — they’re raring to go at any time, says Gibson.